okviz/okviz.github.io/contributing.md

     > **IMPORTANT**: Don't change any files outside of the ***_docs*** directory.

-    The files in the _docs directory are written in Markdown (file extension ***.md***) which is a simplified version of HTML - see the [Markdown Syntax](#markdown-syntax) section for more information.

     You can create files or folders directly in VSCode by right-clicking on the sidebar and choosing the appropriate command, and you can edit a file by left clicking on it in the sidebar.

-    Editing a Markdown file is easier if you also open the preview pane via the preview button - any changes in Markdown are interpreted and displayed in the preview pane in real time.
+    The files in the _docs directory are written in Markdown (file extension ***.md***) which is a simplified version of HTML.
+Editing a Markdown file is easier if you also open the preview pane - any changes in Markdown are interpreted and displayed in the preview pane in real time.

     <img src="assets/images/contributing/preview-pane.png" width="850">

+    See [Markdown Editing](markdown-editing) and [Best Practices](best-practices) to learn how to properly format your content.

     After editing the files, save them and you are ready for the next steps.